patheros/PathSetManuals/modules/Grid.md

 Grid has a built phrase generator on the bottom of the panel.
 Each time the sequence length is hit, Grid advances to the next Phrase.
 By default all the Phrases generated are the same sequence.
 Lower the `Phrase Consistency` knob to add some variant Phrases.
 These variant Phrases will be shown as different colored lights.
 The flavor of each variant can be changed with the `Phrase Step` knob.
 The total number of Phrases can be set with the `Phrase Count` knob.

-### Expander - Four Play-Heads
+### Expander - Four Playheads

 Like every sequencer in the Rainbows set, Grid has an expander.
 You can add the expander in the contextual menu.
-The expander creates four independent play-heads.
-When the expander is attached you will see the selected note ring is now broken up into for quadrants, one for each of the four play-heads.
+The expander creates four independent playheads.
+When the expander is attached you will see the selected note ring is now broken up into four quadrants, one for each of the four playheads.

-The `Clock` and `Reset` inputs on the main module drive all four-heads, but you can also use independently clock and reset inputs on the expander to drive each play-head at a different rates.
+The `Clock` and `Reset` inputs on the main module drive all four playheads, but you can also use independent clock and reset inputs on the expander to drive each playhead at a different rate.

-On Grid, the four-play heads start at the same point.
+On Grid, the four playheads start at the same point.
 The only way to get them to deviate is to clock them differently.

 ### Contextual Menu